Makeathon-NU/Street-Sight/README.md

 This software is capable of interfacing with future GoPro cameras, which will hopefully come with even sharper images.

+NOTE: This setup uses a GoPro Hero 5 Session with a 10 Megapixel camera, you can also use the GoPro Hero 5 which has a 12 Megapixel camera.
+The only tradeoffs are that the Hero 5 is slightly larger making it less discreet, and the cost is $100 more.
+The picture quality and zooming ability of the Hero 5 should be even better than the Hero 5 Session.

 Files:
 * Gopro.js
   * stopVideo() function prevents the default video mode from initializing on bootup